 (1) A permit shall, subject to these regulations, authorize occupation for —

-(a) a period of not less than 12 months and not more than 5 years (an “extended permit”);
+(a) a period of not less than 12 months and not more than 5 years (an extended permit);

-(b) a period of less than 6 months (a “limited permit”); or
+(b) a period of less than 6 months (a limited permit); or

-(c) a period of 12 months or less ending on a specified day or on the 14th day after the permit-holder is notified in writing by the Executive Director that an extended permit has been granted in respect of the site, whichever is the sooner (a “temporary permit”).
+(c) a period of 12 months or less ending on a specified day or on the 14th day after the permit-holder is notified in writing by the Executive Director that an extended permit has been granted in respect of the site, whichever is the sooner (a temporary permit).

 (2) An extended permit or a temporary permit may be renewed.